 - The size of the whole calendar should be in proportion to the child.
 As a rule, the student should be able to easily feel the entire length of the calendar by placing her left hand on one end and her right hand on the other.

 - The calendar sections should be the correct size.
-The individual chunks should be a little larger than the student’s hand, so the borders of the chunks can easily be located.
+The individual segments should be a little larger than the student’s hand, so the borders of the segments can easily be located tactually.
 A section this size usually provides enough room to place or retrieve objects or pictures easily.